thost96/docker-omada/README.md

 ## Changelog

-2.0 switches from ubuntu to alpine
+2.1 optiomized Dockerfile

+2.0 add alpine as an alternative base image

 1.9 removed curl from latest image due to security bugs